 This ridge is not in the book.
 Published November 2019

 Cottonwood Ridge is another ridge on the east side of the South Hills.
 The high point of this ridge is shown on LOJ and is not easy to see on the map, but look for it because it is there.
 It is a bit of a navigational challenge to find it.
 I can almost guarantee you that you will see a lot of cattle on this hike.
 I think that the cattle are the only creatures that are still using the old roads/trails in this area so thank them for “maintaining” the trail, cow pies notwithstanding.
 USGS Severe Spring

 Southeast Face, Class 2

-Head NW across the open sagebrush to the high point.
-You will see a lateral patch of pines (+ some aspens) in a forest to your L/SW and a patch of scattered mountain mahogany trees to your R/NE.
+Head northwest across the open sagebrush to the high point.
+You will see a lateral patch of pines and some aspens in a forest to your left/southwest and a patch of scattered mountain mahogany trees to your right/northeast.
 The summit high point itself is in the open sagebrush/scrub and has a few ground boulders mixed in.
 There were no signs of previous ascent and no summit cairn.
 Frankly, there is no loose talus here with which to build a cairn.

 You will see that there are higher points to the southwest of the “high point” of Cottonwood Ridge.
 That is because those points are part of another ridge/mountain.
 Cottonwood Ridge ends at the high point, which also serves as the northern terminus to the ridge.